-Which Sooners could have been on the cover of EA Sports NCAA football since 2015
+Which Sooners could have been on the cover of EA Sports NCAA football during its absence?

 2018 Edition

-The first two years of Baker’s career in Norman were just an appetizer for what would be his Heisman-winning 2017 season.
+The first two years of Baker’s career in Norman were an appetizer for his Heisman-winning 2017 season.

 And for that reason, he definitely would be the cover athlete for the 2018 edition of NCAA football.
-His final season in college saw him complete 70.5 percent of his passes for 4,627 yards and 43 touchdowns with just 6 interceptions.
+His final season in college saw him complete 70.5% of his passes for 4,627 yards and 43 touchdowns with just 6 interceptions.
 He also had five rushing touchdowns, breaking his own NCAA FBS record for passing efficiency rating of 198.9.

-No player was more instrumental to their team, and Oklahoma ran through their schedule en route to another College Football Playoff berth.
+No player was more instrumental to his team, and Oklahoma ran through its schedule en route to another College Football Playoff berth.

 Also Considered: Rodney Anderson, RB